winwisely99/web/golden/_hidden/docs/rate-limits.md

 many people as possible.
 We believe these rate limits are high enough to work for most people by default.
-We've also designed them so renewing a certificate almost never hits a rate limit, and so that large organizations can gradually increase the number of certificates they can issue without requiring intervention from Let's Encrypt.
+We've also designed them so renewing a certificate almost never hits a rate limit, and so that large organisations can gradually increase the number of certificates they can issue without requiring intervention from Let's Encrypt.

 If you're actively developing or testing a Let's Encrypt client, please utilize